prifina-admin/internal-docs/quickstart/README.md

 When you have decided the type of application you want to build and have the data sources identified that have the data you want to use, a simple way to start building is by simply forking this GitHub library and start building your own app.

-You can also use these open source components from our Blend Design System library in our Storybook, and other useful assets from our GitHub.
+You can also use these open source components from our Blend Design System library in our <a href="http://alpha.blend-ui.prifina.com/">Storybook</a>, and other useful assets from our <a href="https://github.com/prifina">GitHub</a>.

 You do not need to use these assets, but they can help get you started.